 Jill Alexa Perry is the Executive Director for the Carnegie Project on the Education Doctorate.
 She has an appointment as Research Associate Professor in the School of Education at the University of Pittsburgh.
 A graduate of the University of Maryland, she received her PhD in International Education Policy.
 Dr. Perry’s research focuses on professional doctorate preparation in education, organizational change in higher education, teacher professionalization, and teacher issues both nationally and internationally.
 She has over 18 years of experience in leadership and program development in education and teaching experience at the elementary, secondary, undergraduate, and graduate levels in the US and abroad.
 She is a Fulbright Scholar (Germany) and a returned Peace Corps Volunteer (Paraguay).
 Dr. Perry is the chair of the Research & Innovation Advisory Board of the International Higher Education Teaching and Learning Association.

 Eboni M. Zamani-Gallaher, PhDEboni M. Zamani-Gallaher is a Professor and the Renée and Richard Goldman Dean of the School of Education at the University of Pittsburgh.
-She previously served as the school's Associate Dean for Equity, Justice, and Strategic Partnerships, where she advanced strategies for equitable collaborations by deepening teaching practices, enhancing programmatic offerings, and reimagining community engagements.
 She is also the Executive Director of the Council for the Study of Community Colleges (CSCC), a national organization dedicated to advancing the study and practice of community colleges in the United States.
 Prior to her role at Pitt, she was a Professor at the University of Illinois Urbana-Champaign, where she directed the Office for Community College Research and Leadership (OCCRL) from 2015–2022, securing over $10 million in grants and contracts.
-Zamani-Gallaher’s contributions to education have earned her numerous accolades.
-She is a 2022 American Educational Research Association (AERA) Fellow and the recipient of the 2022 Diverse Champions Award from Diverse Issues in Higher Education.
-She has also received the 2021 Bruce D. Nesbitt African American Cultural Center Faculty of the Year Award and the 2020 Distinguished Senior Scholar Award at Illinois.
-Her other honors include the 2019 Community College Research and Scholarship Award from NASPA, the 2019 NISTS Transfer Catalyst Award, and the 2018 Senior Scholar Award from ACPA.
-She was also recognized with the Founder’s Service Award from ASHE’s Council on Ethnic Participation in 2018 and the 2017 Senior Scholar Award from CSCC, among others.
-Zamani-Gallaher holds a BS and MS in psychology from Western Illinois University and a PhD in educational organization and leadership from the University of Illinois Urbana-Champaign.
+For Dr. Zamani-Gallaher's full bio, click HERE.

 |